Ishwerdas/webdioxide/_posts/2016-3-10-why-intrusion-detection-system.markdown

 Similarly, we may have a strict firewall and a very advanced AntiVirus, still all you get is an illusion of security.
 Now, I am not saying that they are not useful but **it's foolish to expect that no one will ever bypass your security**.

 Firewalls have little doors and windows inside them, the windows through which you are able to access the internet, watch a video or send an email.
 Antiviruses are good enough to detect only the viruses, that are already known to them and the weakest link in your security are humans.
+Humans that have emotions, prejudices, egoes and are prone to social engineering.

+**So while the Firewalls and Antiviruses try to keep the bad stuff out of the door, Intrusion Detection Systems try to detect malicious activity that has already entered the system.** Intrusion Detection systems start when the system has failed to keep the bad stuff away.